llpfdc/ECSDI-TravelPlanner/README.md

 # ECSDI-TravelPlanner

+Implementation of a travel planner using python and distributed system methods for the Knowledge Engineering and Distributed Intelligent Systems subject at FIB (UPC)

 | Name                             |  Git User    |
 | ------------------------------- |  ----------- |
 | Lluis Pujalte Feliu de Cabrera  |  @llpfdc     |